fatma123555/foundational_stats/descriptive_statistics/README.md

 - Move from descriptive exploration toward **statistical testing**.

 This repo is not about building a predictive model but about building a **strong, structured workflow for EDA**, showing the thought process as well as the results.

+---

+_Note: This README was drafted with the assistance of AI (ChatGPT) and then reviewed/edited by me._